 Sadly, at some point in your life, you might need to hire a criminal defense lawyer.
 The choice you make is critical as the legal system is not one size fits all.
-You need a lawyer who will fight for you.
+You need an attorney who will fight for you.
 You are wasting your money, and potentially your freedom, by randomly choosing a lawyer.
 This may be the biggest decision of your life and should not be made impulsively.
 You kick the tires before buying a car.
-You should vet your attorney and choose the most experienced and respected one you can find.
+You should vet your attorney and choose the most experienced and respected one you can find in Denver, Colorado.

 In general, people do not know how to hire a criminal defense lawyer, do not know the right questions to ask, and as consequence, they spend more money than they should, and open themselves up to more severe penalties and even longer jail sentences.

 The very best thing you can do is to get in touch with several different criminal attorneys and determine whether or not they would be a good fit.
 How do you do this?
 By forming and asking the right questions.

 Here are the top questions you should ask before deciding on legal representation and choosing your attorney in Denver, CO.

 As far as criminal law is concerned, defense lawyers in Denver quote flat fees for providing legal services.
 Every so often, they charge within a range, however, mostly their charged rates are locked in a flat figure.
 This goes beyond just charging per hour, it provides you with an idea of the other costs that you should expect to see.
 The following questions are good to ask your attorney:

 - Do you charge a flat fee or an hourly?
 If you charge a flat fee, what is it?
 What is included?
 What is not included?
 Do I have to make payments upfront?